When examiners and teachers mark your work, they look for both

 'expecting a child' or 'she is with child' - and why?
 Were politicians

-or the media involved in this change?
-And if so, how and
+or the media involved in promoting this change?
+And if so,

-why was this done?
-Was it merely fashion or is it to reinforce
+how and why was this done?
+Was it merely fashion or

 a particular way of thinking that supports a political view?
-It is this
+Is this a

 kind of questioning that makes studying ideology important and fascinating.